And we welcome you from deep in the heart of Texas today.

 Burmese regime is supported by the Chinese regime.

-They they just know themselves.
+They just know themselves.

 And I am not very happy and I'm not very appreciated for this Beijing Olympic.

-Well, you have a uh you have a particularly poignant reason.
+Well, you have a particularly poignant reason.

-I mean, I'm just sitting here in America ideologically feeling as I do, uh bringing your own Burmese uh listen, and they I love when the guy from Burma calls it Burma because I had never signed on to this Myanmar thing.
+Listen, I love when the guy from Burma calls it Burma because I had never signed on to this Myanmar thing.

 It was just too confusing to me.

-Maybe somebody said, Look, we all do business with China, and maybe that helps lure them out of the communist cave, the cave of oppression.
+Maybe somebody said, look, we all do business with China, and maybe that helps lure them out of the communist cave, the cave of oppression.

-Uh maybe if we give them the Olympics, that'll help them even more.
+Maybe if we give them the Olympics, that'll help them even more.

 Not so much.

-Doing business with them, I believe is an ongoing process that lures them into the light of freedom.
+Doing business with them, I believe, is an ongoing process that lures them into the light of freedom.

 Giving them the Olympics is a reward that should have happened after they became far more free than they currently are.

-So some more of your calls lie on the other side of this break on the EIB Network.
+So some more of your calls lie on the other side of this break on the EIB network.

-He'll have, I'm sure a word or two about that, and about events of the uh the memorial, rather, and um i he'll have plenty to say about events of the weekend when he returns on Monday, which he will do.
+And he'll have plenty to say about events of the weekend when he returns on Monday, which he will do.

 Pleasure to have you.